WFYX

-WFYX (96.3 FM, "Kool") is a radio station broadcasting an oldies music format.
+WFYX (96.3 FM, "The Penguin") is a radio station broadcasting an adult hits music format.
 Licensed to Walpole, New Hampshire, United States, it serves the Monadnock Region in Southwestern New Hampshire and Southeastern Vermont.
 It first began broadcasting in 2001 under the call sign WLPL.
 The station is owned by Great Eastern Radio.
-Programming is simulcast with the third HD Radio channel of WHDQ (106.1 FM) in Claremont and translator W294AB (106.7 FM) in Hanover, which serve the Lebanon-Rutland-White River Junction area.
+Programming is simulcast with the third HD Radio channel of WHDQ (106.1 FM) in Claremont and translator W294AB (106.7 FM) in Hanover, which serve the Lebanon-Rutland-White River Junction area; a second translator, W293AB (106.5 FM), serves Keene.